gflohr/Template-Plugin-Gettext/README.md

 into a temporary file, for example `plfiles.pot`.
 Then you extract the strings from the templates with `xgettext-tt2` from this library, but you specify `plfiles.pot` as an additional input file.
-Voilà!
-The output file of `xgettext-tt2` contains all the strings from the template files *plus* those from the Perl files in `plfiles.pot`.
+And now the output file of `xgettext-tt2` contains all the strings from the template files *plus* those from the Perl files in `plfiles.pot`.